|Definition of Terms in Statement:|| ||

 Note: The definitions used in this policy mirror those in the applicable federal or state regulations.

-Family: Includes any spouse or dependent who resides in the household.
+Family: Includes any spouse or dependent child.

 Financial Conflict of Interest: A significant financial interest that could directly and significantly affect the design, conduct, or reporting of the investigator’s research.